sychan-code/BrainAge-Childhood/README.md

-# BrainAge
+# BrainAge-Childhood
+Brain Age models targeted at childhood trained with neuroimaging data from 3 Singaporean pediatric neuroimaging cohorts

-Brain Age models and code for visualization of SHAP values
+Code for model training, validation, and visualization of findings